aram-devdocs/conductor-pm/src/lib/ui/core/CORE.md

 - Update the corresponding Storybook story to reflect any changes
 - Document any new props or behavior in the component's JSDoc comments

-By leveraging the Core UI system, developers can create consistent, high-quality user interfaces more efficiently, while also maintaining the flexibility to customize and extend components as needed.
+By leveraging the Core UI system and its global theme, developers can create consistent, high-quality user interfaces more efficiently, while also maintaining the flexibility to customize and extend components as needed.